bizkut/ForgeHook/README.md

 ### 🔹 forgehook-once.sh
 - Runs only **once**.
-- On VM start, if no `serial=` is found in `VMID.conf`, the script will insert one and randomize values.
-- Tested with **a single HDD** (not yet with multiple).
-Future updates may expand this.
+- Uses `tags:` to trigger execution (no need to manually edit `VMID.conf`).
+- Just add the tag `forgehook` (all lowercase) in the VM’s settings via the Proxmox Web UI,
+  and this script will automatically run.
+- After the randomization completes, the tag `forgehook` is automatically removed —
+  indicating the process is finished and it will run only once.

 ### 🔹 forgehook-repeat.sh
-- Similar to `forgehook-once.sh`, but randomizes on **every VM start**.
+- Similar to **forgehook-once.sh**, but does **not** require the `forgehook` tag.
+- Runs automatically without adding any tag.
+- While running, a temporary tag `forgehook-repeat` will appear in the Proxmox Web UI.
+  After completion, this tag is automatically removed — indicating the process finished successfully.
-- Use this if you want new HWIDs each time.
+- Use this if you want the VM’s **HWID to be randomized every time** the VM starts.

 ### 🔹 vm-restart.sh
 - Works **together with the above hooks**.
-- Ensures new values in `VMID.conf` are properly applied by stopping & restarting the VM automatically.
-- Allows you to configure a delay for stop/start.
-- Skips redundant actions if `serial=` already exists.
+- This script will **stop the VM and start it again** so that all randomized values are fully applied.
+- By forcing a full stop/start cycle, it guarantees the VM always receives the new values right from the very first run.

 ### 🔹 log-hook (folder)
 - Stores logs of generated HWIDs.
-- Files are named `hwid-<VMID>`.
+- Files are named `/log-hook/hwid-spoofer/hwid-<VMID>`.
 - Ensures **no duplicate randomization** across VMs (e.g., if 5 mainboards exist, it won’t pick the same one twice until all have been used).

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━